 This course is a study of major theories associated with individual and group psychotherapy, family therapy and alcohol, drug and vocational rehabilitation.
 Emphasis is placed on the techniques of behavioral change.
-Prerequisite with a grade of "C" or higher: RWR 100 or placement into ENG 101.
 This course is typically taught only in the spring semester.